 - Salted butter (optional)

-- Combine all ingredients in large bowl, except the rosemary and slow mix until mixture becomes a dough (30 sec-1 min).
-If dough is sticky add a little more flour.
-Dough should not be sticky.
+- Combine all ingredients in large bowl, except the rosemary and slowly mix until mixture becomes a dough (30 sec-1 min).
+If the dough is sticky add a little more flour.
+The dough should not be sticky.

 - Use your hands to knead dough until soft and pliable.
 Set aside.